ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-model}

 The model for SATP is shown in Figure 1.
+The model for SATP is shown in Figure 1.

-  The Client (application) interacts with its local gateway (G1)
-        over an interface (API Type-1) in order to provide instructions to the gateway with regards to actions to assets and related resources located in the local system or network (NW1).
+The Client (application) interacts with its local gateway (G1) over an interface (API Type-1) in order to provide instructions to the gateway with regards to actions to assets and related resources located in the local system or network (NW1).

-         Gateways interact with each other over a gateway interface (API Type- 2).
+Gateways interact with each other over a gateway interface (API Type-2).
 A given gateway may be required to access resources that are not located in network NW1 or network NW2.
 Access to these types of resources are performed over an off-network interface (API Type-3).

 ## Types of APIs
 {: #satp-apitypes}